energywebfoundation/origin/packages/issuer/README.md

     P-->|4.
 Update commitment|P
 ```

+Note: alternatively we can implement it as burn/mint flow.
+Tokens deposited to PrivateIssuer contract will be burnt immediately.
+Then transfer from private to public will use `Migrating certificate to public certificate` flow.

 6) Private transfers

 This is a case where volume can be transferred privately inside the private registry.